CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 <img src = "images/FPSversusBlockSize.png" width="600">

-I found that the block sizes I test (32 (2^5) -> 1024(2^10)) made little to no change in FPS performance.
+I found that the block sizes I tested (32 (2^5) -> 1024(2^10)) made little to no change in FPS performance.
 This is likely due to even the minimum size filling a warp.
 Therefore, we can reduce standby compute resources.
 There was a slight drop off in performance for some of the very last trials (blockSize = 512, 1024) which could be caused by filling the SM memory or using up another resource.

 **Q3:
 Coherent vs Scattered?**